-Then, using (6):
+Then, using equation (6):

-(12) $$P' = (Y - S - I')/Y,$$
+$$(12) P' = (Y - S - I')/Y,$$

-From this expression, it is then possible to move on directly to a very straight-forward version of Keynes's second "fundamental equation" from the Treatise.
-(Hicks, meanwhile, explains that the first fundamental equation, which in Keynes had to do with the price level of investment goods, is already subsumed in the second).
-The fundamental equation is therefore:
+From this last expression it is then possible to move directly on to a very straight-forward version of Keynes's second "fundamental equation" from the Treatise.
+Hicks explains that the first fundamental equation, that in Keynes had to do with the price level of investment goods, is already subsumed in the second.
+The fundamental equation therefore, according to Hicks, in modern notation is:

-(13) $$P' = I + [(I' - S)/Y]$$
+(13) $$P' = 1 + [(I' - S)/Y]$$

-So, the argument is that if the money level of investment is greater than money savings this will cause the aggregate price level to rise (and vice versa).
-Clearly, Keynes's special definitions of investment and savings are the analytical device that allows these two magnitudes to differ.
-Comparing equations (13) and (7) we should note also that $\Pi = I' - S$.
+The argument of equation (13) is simply that if the money level of investment is greater than money savings this will cause the aggregate price level to rise (and vice versa).
+It is clear that the analytical device that allows the two magnitudes to differ is Keynes's special/idiosyncratic definition of investment and savings.
+Moreover, comparing equations (13) and (7) we might also note that $\Pi = I' - S$ .